- > Why Dixons

-At Dixons Brooklands Academy, we are taking the best ideas from successful academies within the Trust, wider schools, the independent sector and abroad.
+At Dixons Brooklands Academy, we are taking the best ideas from successful academies within our trust, wider schools, the independent sector and abroad.
 No individual element of our practice is revolutionary, but the rigour in which we aim to apply our practice is.

 We don’t believe in off-the-shelf strategies or practices; there is no silver bullet.
 It is really about being values driven, having clear vision, focusing relentlessly on results, operating strict routines, doing the simple things well every day, and building strong relationships at all levels.